 - In-app advertising.
 Built-in advertising works by displaying ads in a designated space in the interface.
 App owners get paid for display ads based on the number of shows or clicks.
 This method is ideal for applications that are frequently used.

 - Paid features.
 In-app purchases allow users to purchase additional features or bonuses.
-However, they require truly loyal followers who are willing to pay money for additional features.
+However, they require truly loyal followers who are willing to pay money for additional nutrition app features.

 - Paid subscriptions have recently gained popularity, and are another option for monetizing applications.
 Users of subscription applications pay for access to the application.
 Localytics claims that the subscription model is more profitable than other monetization models.

 - The freemium model gives users free access to basic functionality while full functionality is paid.

 You aren’t limited to these methods.
 However, choosing a monetization model is one of the most important decisions you’ll make while developing your app, and the right method will depend on the type of app, its functionality, your target users, and other factors.

 How to build a diet and nutrition mobile app: stages of development